Relaxed Pace 10 Day Summer Self-Drive Ring Road Adventure in Iceland with Waterfalls

 In summer, Dyrholaey is at its best, as it is one of the premier locations in Iceland to get close to thousands of nesting puffins.

-If you have already been glacier hiking or it does not appeal, you can instead elect to take a shuttle bus from this area across the volcanic desert of Solheimassandur.
+If you have already been glacier hiking or it does not appeal, you can instead head to the volcanic desert of Solheimassandur.
 This will take you to the famous wreckage of a DC-3 plane, which lays alone in a waste of black sands.

 No one was injured in its crash, meaning your exploration of this metal skeleton will be fascinating rather than morbid.

-After enjoying the diverse and spectacular attractions of Iceland’s South Coast, you’ll retire around the countryside villages of Hella or Hvolsvollur.
+After enjoying the diverse and spectacular attractions of Iceland's South Coast, you'll retire around the countryside village of Selfoss.

 On the penultimate day of your Iceland summer vacation, you'll leave the Ring Road to explore the magical sites of the Golden Circle.
 These three attractions are Iceland's most famous and provide a fantastic way to say farewell to the country's nature.